theo79/Athena/README.md

 You do not need both cloud providers or multiple API keys.
 No separate search service account is needed.
 Web search defaults to disabled; cloud searches reuse your chosen provider's key and may count toward its API usage or billing.

+## Download

+### Windows

+Download the latest Windows release from the GitHub Releases page:

+**Athena v0.12 — Windows**

+Extract `Athena-v0.12-windows.zip` and run `Athena.exe`.

+Python is not required for the Windows executable.

 ## Start Athena